NVIDIA/TensorRT-LLM/examples/gpt/README.md

 ### 3. Embedding sharing
 In some examples, the embedding lookup table is used both in embedding() and lm_head() layers.
 Sharing the embedding lookup table can reduce memory consumption.

 With flag `--use_embedding_sharing` for  `build.py`, we will try to enable this feature.
-However it only takes effect when the following criterias are met:
+However it only takes effect when the following criteria are met:
 - The weight is shared between two layers.
 If we found the weight for lm_head() layer, we cannot enable it.
-- For muliple processes case, `--use_parallel_embedding` must be set.
+- For multiple processes case, `--use_parallel_embedding` must be set.
 And we only support sharing when the embedding lookup table is sharded along the vocab dimension (`--embedding_sharding_dim 0`, as is the default value), which minimizes the overall communication cost.
 - For TensorRT 9.0 version, the engine size is expected to be reduced when the lookup and gemm plugin are enabled.

 Here is an example for using embedding parallelism and sharing feature: